SilkRose/Pony/stories/the-roasting-of-pinkamena-diane-pie/the-roasting-of-pinkamena-diane-pie-meta.md

-# The Roast of Pinkamena Diane Pie
+# The Roasting of Pinkamena Diane Pie

 ## Synopsis:
 Pinkie Pie is roasted by her friends and family.